eLuckkkkkkky/Retro-Streetwear/README.md

 ### Security Measures

-New Streetwear employs robust measures to protect personal data, though transmission risks are inherent to the internet and are at your discretion.
+Retro Streetwear employs robust measures to protect personal data, though transmission risks are inherent to the internet and are at your discretion.

 ### Data Access and Corrections